-1 semester credits

 This lab presents practice in administering, scoring and interpreting the salient components of neuropsychological assessment.

 Co-requisites: PSY-710B must be taken concurrently if not completed previously.

-Delivery Method: In person

-Grading Default: Credit/No Credit Only

-Learning Outcome(s):

-1 Eamiliar with the major types of assessment measures used in neuropsychological

-1. Familiar with the major types of assessment measures used in neuropsychological assessment.

-- 2. Familiar with the application of brain-behavior relationships to neuropsychological assessment. - 3.
+- 1. Familiar with the major types of assessment measures used in neuropsychological assessment. - 2.
+Familiar with the application of brain-behavior relationships to neuropsychological assessment. - 3.
 Familiar with neuropsychological measures for specific neurological/neurocognitive functions and impairments.